espanso/website/docs/packages/basics.md

 Packages can be installed from multiple sources.
 For most users, **we recommend installing them from the [Espanso Hub](https://hub.espanso.org/)**, as those packages have been manually verified by the Espanso team.

-For advanced use-cases, you can also install packages from [external sources](../external-packages/). gThis section assumes you'll install packages from the Hub, as that's the most common behavior.
+For advanced use-cases, you can also install packages from [external sources](../external-packages/).
+This section assumes you'll install packages from the Hub, as that's the most common behavior.

 After choosing your package of choice on the [Hub](https://hub.espanso.org/), you can install it by opening a terminal and running: